adempiere/adempiere-all-services/README.md

 - *start-all.sh*: shell script to start docker compose.
 - *stop-and-delete-all.sh*: shell script to delete all containers, images, networks and volumnes created with *start-all.sh*
 - *postgresql/Dockerfile*: the Dockerfile used.
-- *postgresql/initdb.sh*: Postgres starting shell script.It launches a restore database when there is none and a backup exists.
+- *postgresql/initdb.sh*: Postgres starting shell script.
+It launches a restore database when there is none and a backup exists.
 - *postgresql/postgres_database*: the mounting point on the host for the database from the Postgres Container.
 This makes sure that the database is not deleted even if the docker containers, docker images and even docker are deleted.
 - *postgresql/backups*: the mounting point for the backups/restores from the Postgres Container.